The Force Field Film Challenge!

 Helping to protect kiwi kids and all our whanau, with vaccination and herd immunity awareness.

+We want to raise money for prizes to encourage entries to a competition to promote vaccine information.
 The Force Field Film Challenge is a short film competition for Primary and Intermediate schools.

 To enter, kids will need to create an attention grabbing video (of up to 3 minutes) showing us how the invisible force field of herd immunity through vaccination works, and agree to let us share their video with the world.

 Kids can be as creative as they like, and can use costumes, puppets or animation - the sky's the limit!